tiagobento/prototypes/bee/FUTURE.md

     - Make the entire Boxed Expression be copy-able to a spreadsheet.
 - Resizing
     - Freeze table column widths.
 Resizing its container should not change their widths.
 If all columns are pinned, the last one is flexible.
+    - Make it possible to reisze rows as well.
 - Drag & drop
     - Move table rows with drag/drop.
     - Move table columns with drag/drop.